hepplerj/jasonheppler.org/teaching/hist205f.2014/schedule.md

 ## Nov 10: NO CLASS

-Work on projects

-## Nov 17: NO CLASS

 Work on projects. **Schedule a time this week to check-in with the instructor on the progress of your project.**

-## Nov 24: The Futures of Digital History
+## Nov 17: The Futures of Digital History

 You will present on the progress of your research to the class.
 Come prepared to talk for at least five minutes, with an additional five to ten minutes of